2012–13 2. Bundesliga: Results

-Relegation play-offs
+Promotion/relegation play-offs

 Dynamo Dresden, who finished 16th, faced VfL Osnabrück, the third-placed 2012–13 3.
 Liga side for a two-legged play-off.
 The winner on aggregate score after both matches will earn a spot in the 2013–14 2.
 Bundesliga.
 The two sides met in the same fixture two seasons ago, although this time the roles are reversed.